jbatarse1/Tokenomics_KaseiCoin_Crowdsale/README.md

 Not being able to successfully transact with the contracts has reduced my level of confidence in understanding Tokenomics and Blockchain.
 I have completed all of the assignments and have strive to do a good job; so, my experience with this last assignment is unsatisfactory.
 Today, Saturday, there is no scheduled Office Hours due to the Memorial Holiday; however, this assignment is still due tomorrow.
 Technically, I do not have to complete it since 2 assigments scores are waived; however, I am here to learn everything I possibly can from this course.

 Without successfully completing this Challenge, I am not able to perform Module 22 dApps successfully either; as the structure of NFTs on the blockchain is similar.
 Now, there is no challenge for the last lesson; so I don’t know what to do here.
 In addition, my Group Project 3 is to tokenize a non-fungible token and conduct a crowdsale.
-My inability to transact with these contracts and to figure out this challenge is a hinderance to completing this course.
+My inability to transact with these contracts and to figure out this challenge is a hinderance to completing this course completely.

 # Contributors